ufcg-lsd/klue/README.md

-# Welcome to the VtexLab tool to configure and test Calico and Karpenter installation into an cluster EKS
+# Welcome to the VtexLab tool to configure and test Calico and Karpenter installation into a cluster EKS
 This tools aims to assist in the installation and configuration of **EKS clusters** with **Calico** and **Karpenter**.
 Additionally, it provides a cost-effective way for developers to test changes in Karpenter's code without incurring unnecessary expenses.

 ## Setting up your cluster environment